edugonzaloalmorox/baikpacking-agent/README.md

 ![alt text](docs/front_page.png)

-## How the system is organised
+## Architecture

+bAIpacking is now partially dockerized:

+- `postgres` container
+  - stores the knowledge base and embeddings in PostgreSQL with `pgvector`
+  - is initialized with `docker/init/01-enable-pgvector.sql`
+  - is restored from `backups/baikpacking.dump` during bootstrap
+- `ollama` container
+  - serves embedding inference
+  - persists pulled models in a Docker volume mounted at `/root/.ollama`
+- `api` container
+  - serves the FastAPI application
+  - talks to Postgres at `postgres:5432`
+  - talks to Ollama at `http://ollama:11434`
+- Reflex UI
+  - runs locally for now
+  - talks to the API on `http://localhost:8001`

+Exposed host ports:

+- `localhost:5433` for Postgres
+- `localhost:11434` for Ollama
-- The serving path ends at `Recommendation` and returns through the API
+- `localhost:8001` for the API
+- `localhost:3000` for the Reflex frontend
+- `localhost:8000` for the Reflex backend

-- `Data Eval`, `human feedback`, and `LLM Judge` are evaluation artifacts, not part of the live request path
+The serving path ends at `Recommendation` and returns through the API. `Data Eval`, `human feedback`, and `LLM Judge` are evaluation artifacts, not part of the live request path.

 ![alt text](docs/architecture.png)